CouncilofLorien/counciloflorien.github.io/docs/cards/D/dire-wolves.md

 > > _Wolves._ Four strikes. <br>&ensp;Two wildernesses \[![](/assets/images/wilderness.svg)] in site path are required.
 > >
 > > {: .fs-3 }
 > > _“...the evil packs that lived under the shadow of the goblin-infested mountains, over the Edge of the Wild on the borders of the unknown.
-Wolves of that sort smell keened than goblins, and do not need to see you to catch you!"_ ***---&#65279;Hob***
+Wolves of that sort smell keener than goblins, and do not need to see you to catch you!"_ ***---&#65279;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 8/4 】</div>